 MRS. PUTNAM: They were murdered, Mr. Parris!
 And mark this proof!
 Last night my Ruth were ever so close to their little spirits; I know it, sir.
 For how else is she struck dumb now except some power of darkness would stop her mouth?
 It is a marvelous sign, Mr. Parris!

 PUTNAM: Don’t you understand it, sir?
 There is a murdering witch among us, bound to keep himself in the dark.
 (I.103-110)

 Mr. and Mrs. Putnam are convinced there is a supernatural explanation for all their dead babies.
 Though there could be a hundred other explanations for their only surviving daughter Ruth Putnam’s behavior (including her relationship with Abigail), they find it more comforting to explain it as proof of witchcraft.
-If evil took their babies, then there is nothing they can do but seek God’s help -- a more comforting thought than that it might be their own fault or nobody’s.
+If evil took their babies, then there is nothing they can do but seek God’s help—which is more comforting than thinking it might be their own fault or nobody’s.
 At least this gives them somebody or something to fight against.